RamsinghLab/atacseeker_app/project_notes.md

 #### Filtering ####

 Removing such uninteresting or ineffective tests reduces the severity of the multiple testing correction, increases detection power amongst the remaining tests and reduces computational work.
-Filtering is valid so long as [it is independent of the test statistic](http://www.pnas.org/content/107/21/9546.long) under the null hypothesis [Bourgon et al., 2010].
+Filtering is valid so long as [it is independent of the test statistic](http://www.pnas.org/content/107/21/9546.long) under the null hypothesis.
 In the negative binomial (NB) framework, this (probably) corresponds to filtering on the overall NB mean.

 three approaches are suggested:
 - by count size